 IN THIS ARTICLE

-If you have a planned hospital stay, talk to your primary care physician and healthcare team about your discharge plan.
-Will you need physical therapy?
-Will you need assistance with activities of daily living (ADLs)?
-What limitations will you experience after surgery, if any?
 Once you have that information, ask the hospital case manager for referrals.
 Make sure to schedule appointments in advance, if possible.
 It may be helpful to have a family member or caregiver help you organize appointments.

-If your hospital stay is not planned, you can still be proactive about scheduling your follow-up care.
-Again, it may be helpful to enlist the help of loved ones or caregivers to schedule appointments and arrange care.
+gain, it may be helpful to enlist the help of loved ones or caregivers to schedule appointments and arrange care.
 A private duty nurse from NurseRegistry may be a valuable addition to your post-hospital recovery team.

 We offer a full range of services, including: